 You must achieve MCAT minimum scores of 125 in each of the four sections.

 If you have written the old MCAT, a minimum score of nine in each of the three sections are required (the writing sample score will not be used).

-The Association of American Medical Colleges (AAMC) and the Association of Faculties of Medicine of Canada (AFMC) are piloting a new fee assistance program for Canadian examinees in financial need who register for the Medical College Admission Test (MCAT) during the 2018 testing year.
-Applications will open on November 1, 2017.
+The Association of American Medical Colleges (AAMC) and the Association of Faculties of Medicine of Canada (AFMC) are piloting a new fee assistance program for Canadian examinees in financial need who register for the Medical College Admission Test (MCAT).
 For more on this program and to apply, visit the AAMC website.

 You must complete:

 - two full-course equivalents (FCEs) in any life science

 - one FCE in any of social sciences, humanities, or a language

 For more information, visit the prerequisite courses page.

 Academic explanations essay